 When individuals use drugs or alcohol even recreationally, they can develop a dependency or addiction.
 The more potent the substance and the more frequent the use, the greater the risk of addiction.
 One particular drug, cocaine, is frequently used in social settings.
-If you or someone you love uses cocaine, it’s essential to look out for cocaine abuse symptoms.
+If you or someone you love uses cocaine, it’s essential to watch for cocaine abuse symptoms.

 Typical Cocaine Abuse Symptoms

+Cocaine is a stimulant that offers a brief high.
+It gives the user a sudden burst of energy that quickly becomes addictive.
 Cocaine abuse often happens behind closed doors.
 Your loved one might use the restroom at a club.
 When returning, their behavior is entirely different.
 Suddenly, there is an air of excitement.
 Someone who is typically a little quieter suddenly becomes talkative.
 The person’s energy level is then through the roof.
 Your loved one is all of a sudden not all that hungry.
 They want to go out and do things.

 But just as quickly, the energy wanes.
 Your loved one may then return to the restroom.
 Cocaine abuse typically happens in “binges” or periods of intermittent cycles of repeated dosing.
 The cycle may then repeat itself.
-Some common signs of cocaine use include:

 - Dilated pupils